-Library services to all students at off campus locations include telephone and e-mail reference and library instruction service, intra-campus book loan, article delivery services, and interlibrary loan.
-Forms are available at the TC Library Website at http://library.tusculum.edu to ask reference questions or to request materials.
-For further information, please contact Jack Smith 1-800-729-0256 extension 5320, email: email@example.com.
+Library services to all students at off campus locations include telephone, chat and e-mail reference and library instruction service, intra-campus book loan, article delivery services, and interlibrary loan.
+Forms are available at the TU Library Website at http://library.tusculum.edu to ask reference questions or to request materials.

-Books from Garland Library Greeneville or Knoxville may be requested by TC students by phone, in person or, with an online form.
-Materials will be sent to Knoxville, Greeneville, or Morristown by campus courier or, sent via U.S. Postal Service to a student’s home address.
+Books from Garland Library may be requested by TU students by phone, in person or, with an online form.
+Materials will be sent via U.S. Postal Service to a student's home address.
 Under normal circumstances, requests will be filled within 2 business days.
-Books may be returned to the Greeneville or Knoxville libraries, the a campus site coordinator, or via U.S. Postal Service (using the postage paid receipt provided if originally sent in this manner).
+Books may be returned to the Greeneville library or via U.S. Postal Service (using the postage-paid receipt provided if originally sent in this manner).
 Overdue notices will be per standard policy.
 Renewals may be requested over the phone, by email, or in person.
 Limit 4 books per student per 3-week lending period.

 Other Resources by Mail (Distance Learning Students Only)

 Article copies may also be sent via email, campus courier, or U.S. Postal Service.
-A photocopy charge of 10 cents per page is payable upon receipt by check or money order to Tusculum College Library.
+A photocopy charge of 10 cents per page is payable upon receipt by check or money order to Tusculum University Library.
 Unpaid requests will be billed to the student’s account.
-Limit 4 articles per student per course period.

-Videos will not be sent through U.S. Postal Mail but may be delivered by courier mail to Knoxville, Greeneville, Tri Cities, or Morristown.
+Videos will not be sent through U.S. Postal Mail.
 Consult your librarian for more information.

-Three group study rooms (316,319,320) are located on the upper floor of the Tusculum College Garland Library, and are available with certain restrictions for TC course-related student group study or faculty/staff meetings during library open hours.
-These rooms are not sound proof so occupants should be considerate of their neighbors.
+Five group study rooms (316, 317, 318, 319,320) located on the upper floor of the Garland Library are available for course-related study or faculty/staff meetings during library open hours.
+These rooms are not soundproof so occupants should be considerate of their neighbors.

-Group study rooms are provided for the purpose of collaborative learning and are employed on a first-come, first-serve basis only for up to a 4 hour time period.
-Student reservations for study rooms are not taken.
+Group study rooms are provided for the purpose of collaborative learning and are employed on a first-come, first-serve basis for up to a 4 hour time period.

-Groups of 2 or more will be given priority over individuals when all rooms are occupied.
+Maximum Occupancy 2.
 Users are asked to please be civil with one another and share these rooms in a spirit of cooperation.
-In the event of a problem, users should do their best to work out the situation.
-If they cannot come to an agreement, then the library staff will help.
-Should the need arise, individuals may be asked to move to an independent study carrel or another study area in the library.
+In the event of a problem, the library staff may ask individuals to move to an independent study carrel or another study area in the library.